StrangeBeeCorp/docs/docs/thehive/administration/profiles/delete-a-profile.md

 <!-- md:permission `[admin] manageProfile` --> <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for deleting a [permission profile](about-profiles.md) in TheHive.
+Delete a [permission profile](about-profiles.md) in TheHive when it's no longer needed.

 !!! info "Deletion rules"
     You can’t delete a profile that's currently assigned to a user account, or any of the predefined Admin, Org-Admin, or Read-Only profiles.